mtd1278/xv6_encrypted/README.md

 # Filesystem and Encyption
 In this assignment you will be be updating the xv6 filesystem to encrypt and decrypt files.
-You will add the enncrypted status to the inode structures.
+You will add the encrypted status to the inode structures.
 You will also modify the user applications to take this into account and not perform operations on encrypted files.

 ## Groups
 You may work on this assignment in groups of up to 2 members.
 Group members must be in the same course section.
+If you wish to be in a grop you must add your group information to the spreadsheet in the Canvas assignment.

 ## Kernel Mode